timacdonald/json-api/README.md

 Resources return a maximal attribute payload when [sparse fieldsets](#sparse-fieldsets) are not in use i.e. all declared attributes on the resource are returned.
 If you prefer you can make the use of sparse fieldsets required in order to retrieve _any_ attributes.

-You may call the `minimalAttributes()` method in an application service provider.
+You may call the `useMinimalAttributes()` method in an application service provider.

 ```php
 <?php